MicrosoftDocs/dynamics365smb-docs/business-central/shopify/walkthrough-setting-up-and-using-shopify.md

 6. Choose the **Sync Product Images** action.
 7. Choose the **Sync Inventory** action.

 Products are added.
-Notice that the status is set to *Draft*, hence items aren't visible in the Shopify online store.
+Notice that the status is set to *Draft*, and therefore items aren't visible in the Shopify online store.

 1. Select the line with item *1920-S, ANTWERP Conference Table*.
 In the **SEO Title**, enter `Rectangular meeting table Antwerp, 10 seats, black`.
 2. Select *Active* in the **Status** field.